syxolk/euro2024/README.md

 Additionally, there's a match score factor that is multiplied with the points.

-The [FIFA World Cup 2018][fifa] is taking place in Russia :ru: from June 14 to July 15.
+The [UEFA Euro 2020][uefa] is taking place in several European cities and Baku from June 11 to July 11.
 Happy betting!

 ## Install
 You need to have [PostgreSQL][postgres] :elephant: >= 9.6 installed and